Using CKEditor AI programmatically

 - Reviews – Document analysis for grammar, clarity, readability, and tone, returning specific suggestions for improvement.
 Also supports full-document translation, ensuring all text is translated even in longer content.

 AI generation endpoints, such as Actions calls and Conversation message calls, return Server-Sent Events (SSE) streams.
 This means you cannot simply await response.json() for these responses – instead, you need to read the response stream and parse the individual events.
-Other REST API endpoints, such as the models endpoint, return regular JSON responses.
+Other REST API endpoints, such as the models endpoint or the Document Processing endpoint, return regular JSON responses.

 The following example shows how to call the AI Actions API from the browser and collect the streamed result: